B10912037/b10700006.github.io/README.md

 # b10700006.github.io

-Use Web Bluetooth Api access Bluetooth.
+Use Web Bluetooth Api access Bluetooth on web browser.

+Can package as WebApk on Android.